Society’s Need to Give Unsolicited Advice

-If they leave only because they took your unsolicited advice, then they will either go back to the abuser or find a relationship with another one.
-When they followed our unsolicited advice, it stopped them from doing what they needed to do in order to get to where they needed to be.
+If that person leaves only because they took your unsolicited advice, then he or she will either go back to the abuser or find a relationship with another one.
+When that person followed our unsolicited advice, it stopped him or her from doing what he or she needed to do in order to get to where her or she needed to be.
 Does that make sense?

 Would you ever tell a child he or she should take a test on a book he had never read?
 Well, of course not!
 That would be stupid.
 If he had not read the book to learn what he needed for that test, the result would be a failing grade.